GiovanniHessel94/rocketseat-elixir-ignite-challenges/README.md

 ## Description

 In total sixteen challenges were given, of which ten were mandatory(*).
-At last one challenge had to be made to conclude a module.
+At least one challenge had to be made to conclude a module.
 [Link](https://github.com/GiovanniHessel94/rocketseat-elixir-ignite) to the modules repo.

 ### Chapter I